anttiviljami/wp-pdf-templates/readme.txt

 = I activated the plugin but can't see any difference.
 What do I do? =

-Wordpress PDF Templates works quietly in the backround without cluttering your wp-admin with unnecessary menus and views.
+WordPress PDF Templates works quietly in the backround without cluttering your wp-admin with unnecessary menus and views.

 To see this plugin in action, try navigating to any post or page on your site and appending /pdf/ to the URL.